Skip to main content

 1. Create your race gallery before the event and generate your QR code

-2. Print QR signs for key locations throughout the venue
+2. Print QR signs for key locations across race day

-4. Photos flow into your central gallery in real time
+4. Photos flow into one central gallery in real time

-5. Review, tag, and download organized bundles afterward
+5. Review, tag, and export organized bundles afterward

 Packet pickup: Every participant passes through.
 Print QR codes on signage or directly on race bibs.